-If you’re a sales manager, you were likely promoted because you were a great salesperson.
-But the skills that made you a top performer don’t always translate to forecasting an entire team’s revenue.
-Suddenly, you’re expected to predict the future with precision, often without any formal training.
-This leads to stressful quarterly reviews, numbers based more on hope than data, and a constant feeling of defending your pipeline.
-The good news is that accurate forecasting isn’t a secret talent; it’s a learned skill.
-A great sales forecasting course for managers provides the framework to move from guesswork to confidence, equipping you with a repeatable process to build forecasts that stand up to scrutiny.
+You were a great salesperson—that's probably why you got promoted to manager.
+But the skills that closed deals don't magically translate to forecasting an entire team's revenue.
+Now, you're expected to predict the future with precision, often without any formal training.
+This leads to stressful quarterly reviews and defending numbers based more on hope than data.
+The good news?
+Accurate forecasting isn't a secret talent; it's a learned skill.
+A quality sales forecasting course provides the framework to move from guesswork to confidence, giving you a repeatable process for building forecasts that actually stand up to scrutiny.

 Key Takeaways